damek/cs336-assignment2-systems/cs336_systems/outputs/communication_accounting.md

 I like this answer.
 But you can also do a grid search over integer $Y$ to find the optimal such that $Y$ that's an integer.
 In this case, the setting $Y = X = 8$ and the min batch size is $\geq 16593$

+## Appendix

+### Nice notation
-[^0]: So the notation step 6 is really nice.
+So the notation step 6 is really nice.
 You add a ${U_Y}$ along any direction that is waiting to be reduced.
 For example, you can think of step 6 as part of a multiplication of larger matrices waiting to be all reduced, so the final matrix is simply:
 $$
 \sum_{y \in Y} \text{Tmp}[B_X, F_Y] \cdot W_{out}[F_Y, D],
 $$